maxwihlborg/ts-boundaries-cli/README.md

 ts-boundaries init
 ```

-This creates a `ts-boundaries.config.json` file with an empty rules array and a JSON schema for IDE support.
+This creates a `ts-boundaries.config.json` file with an empty rules array.

 2. Add rules to your config: